htcondor/htcondor/docs/man-pages/condor_q.rst

 The **-format** option provides a way to specify both the job attributes and formatting of those attributes.
 There must be only one conversion specification per **-format** option.
-As an example, to list only Jane Doe’s jobs in the queue, choosing to print and format only the owner of the job, the command line arguments for the job, and the process ID of the job:
+As an example, to list only Jane Doe's jobs in the queue, choosing to print and format only the owner of the job, the command line arguments for the job, and the process ID of the job: